-The British Red Cross has been working closely with the Guinea Red Cross since 2015, mainly focussing on preparing for natural disasters, epidemic outbreaks and improving health among young mothers and babies.
+The British Red Cross worked closely with the Guinea Red Cross from 2015 to 2021, preparing for natural disasters, epidemic outbreaks and improving health among young mothers and babies.

-This comes at a time when the country is already facing increased health, social and economic challenges as a result of the Covid-19 pandemic.
+In February 2021, the latest Ebola outbreak was declared in Guinea in a rural area, close to the borders of Liberia and Cote d’Ivoire.
+This came at a time when the country was already facing increased health, social and economic challenges as a result of the Covid-19 pandemic.

-It's the first outbreak since the Ebola crisis in 2014-2016, which killed 11,300 people across Guinea, Sierra Leone and Liberia and remains the world's worst recorded Ebola outbreak to date.
+It was the first outbreak since the Ebola crisis in 2014-2016, which killed 11,300 people across Guinea, Sierra Leone and Liberia.
+It remains the world's worst recorded Ebola outbreak to date.

-We know time and coordination is critical to contain and prevent further spread of the virus.
+We know time and coordination is a vital to containing and preventing further spread of the Ebola virus.
 An effective track and trace system is needed to identify people who may have come into contact with someone infected with Ebola.

-Early engagement with communities is also essential to ensure they understand the risks and protective measures to take, including accessing vaccinations.
+Early engagement with communities is also vital: communicating the risks and protective measures to take, including accessing vaccinations.

-Guinea Red Cross can draw upon their experience and expertise from the previous outbreak, where they reached an incredible two million people with information and support.
+In 2021, the Guinea Red Cross drew on their experience and expertise from the previous outbreak, where they reached an incredible two million people with information and support.

 Two thousand Guinean Red Cross volunteers worked in communities, disinfecting homes, teaching people how to protect themselves from infection, and conducting safe and dignified burials.

-IFRC and Guinea Red Cross have already activated their “epidemic preparedness and response network” in the country including 2500 volunteers.
-Red Cross staff and volunteers will provide services such as, contact tracing, psychosocial support, water, sanitation and hygiene and safe burials.
+Red Cross staff and volunteers also provided services such as, contact tracing, psychosocial support, water, sanitation and hygiene support.